davesteele/cpython/Doc/library/argparse.rst

       This method is not intended to be called directly.
 It may be overridden by a subclass to define different formatting behavior.

+   .. versionchanged:: 3.14
+      Defined and exposed the :meth:`HelpFormatter.split_lines` and
+      :meth:`HelpFormatter.fill_text` methods.

 .. class:: RawDescriptionHelpFormatter
            RawTextHelpFormatter
            ArgumentDefaultsHelpFormatter